-And finally my Mum had the traditional home-made beef lasagna, again with optional sides.
+And finally, my Mum had the traditional home-made beef lasagna, again with optional sides.
 This was £8.95.
 We all really enjoyed our meals and we can also highly recommend their cakes!

 Please note – Not all features operate throughout the year.
-Times and opening of various attractions will be found at visitor reception.
+Times and the opening of various attractions will be found at visitor reception.
 Some may be dependant on weather, height and age.

 The grounds themselves are accessible to wheelchairs and pushchairs.
-However they can not be taken on the monorail and a few other places such as the first floor of the Palace house.
+However, they can not be taken on the monorail and a few other places such as the first floor of the Palace house.
 Please see website for further information.

 Beaulieu is open every day of the year apart from Christmas Day.
 There’s plenty to see indoors should you visit on one of Britain’s worse weather days.
 Please see their website for opening times and to book tickets online etc.